skaters taping at the Brooklyn Museum

 The Conspiracy Theorist: Oh yea, 1974?
 Let’s see… (flips the record over) 1974!
 You have a good memory there, Sir.

-Old man: (cracked smile shining) Yea yea, what else you got?
+Old man: (to me, cracked smile shining-) Yea yea, what else you got?
 Oooooh, Ann Peebles!
 You got Ann Peebles?!
 Oh and Miss Nina too….

 He starts singing To Be Young, Gifted, and Black.
 He looks me in the eye.
 He’s smiling.
 The conspiracy theorist is smiling and bobbing his head.
 I can’t feel my feet touching the ground.
 The overcast over head stops time and wraps me up in a fire blanket and all I can do is smile and laugh and say